happypeter/edocs/soho.md

   - everything should has it's own home, the home is a cubic space, a box
   - think before shopping, how many walls do I need for a box
   - prefer flexiable structures(with pipes) over fixed sized boxes
+- general idea
+  - I can not change room size, so the larget box unit I can costomize is 'shelf space', based on stuctures I build by pipes
+    - shelves are all about make use of vertical spaces, one idea on the big picture here is try to do things 'up in the air', so I can get more floor space for sports or sth.
+  - shelf_box_system
+    - then, everything left is generally put boxes on the shelf
+    - of course, by 'boxes', I mean very large varity of boxes.
+      - I can lay things directly on the shelf, that means the boxes is made of air.
+      - I can put another smaller thin-pipe shelf(with its own boxes) on a shelf
+      - can be wood drawers, shallow boxes(to group other random containers), deep boxes, boxes with/without lids, box with hangers and one side covered by fabric(a closet unit)...
+    - this does mean that I don't need specially structured containers like wardrobes, cabinets, closet, cupboards... yeah, my shelf-box model unify them all.
+      - I don't even want seperator walls on my shelf boards, they are simple flat open space, just a board, not a box.
+    - to go a bit far, I think, tables/stools/chairs/nightstands, anythings try to use the vertical spaces can be abstracted into my shelf-box model.
+E.g a table is a one layer shelf.
+See things this way will help me a lot when I stress on resue of pipes and wood boards.
+    - shelf board
+      - I will stay will white boards, natrual wood color is beautiful, but you need to be careful about the things on it or the well behind it, since shelves may be placed anywhere, so I will stay with white for now
+      - all shelf board needs to be wood, right now I don't accept metal net or anything
+      - how to mount the boards on pipes?
+        - a pipe box has three dimensions: height, width and depth.
+The common way to do it is to mount it cross the whole width, I will do it too.
+But sometimes, I want to mount smaller boards alone the depth direction, for example, if I want to place some big boxes on top of my closet, the closet roof does not need to be super strong.
+So it would be a waste to buy a really long board to cover all the roof, the I can mount several small boards and leave gags between each one.
+        - it is easier to mount anything on wood board, say a curtain, or a sub-shelf.
+      - board edges will become the edge of boxes, pipes are bones

 - aesthetic rules
   - each box has its own border and margin, invasions are generally not allowed, unless you have a reason to do so. e.g two identical boxes put together without leaving margin for each other are considered a set
   - each item should take up as much as it's cuboid space, and try to make the cubiod smaller